mateusaledev/mateusaledev/README.md

 ###

 <p align="left">Sou um Software Engineer, atuando a mais de 3 anos no mundo da programação.
-Estou dispoto a ajudar, fique a vontade para entrar em contato.<br><br>- 🔭 Trabalho com Java & Python.<br>- 📚  Estou me especializando em AWS.<br>- ⚡ Nas Horas livres, eu construo minha startup e ajudo a comunidade.</p>
+Estou dispoto a ajudar, fique a vontade para entrar em contato. | I'm a Software Engineer, with over 3 years of experience in programming.
+I'm always open to helping, so feel free to reach out.<br><br>- 🔭 I work with Java & Python.<br>- 📚  I'm expanding my knowledge in AWS.<br>- ⚡ In my free time, I build my startup and contribute to the community.</p>

 ###